Copyright © , Temple University. All rights reserved.

 How long are the summer internships?

-Each summer internship is projected to last between 10 and 12 weeks.
+Each summer internship will last 12 weeks.

 Where (what parks) will ProRanger trainees be assigned to work at?

 For internships, ProRanger trainees will be assigned to parks in pairs, and will be placed at one of the 76 National Park areas within the 13 states (and District of Columbia) that make up the Northeast and National Capital Regions.
 Trainees may request a specific park assignment within the Region, but the final decision on placement will be made by the ProRanger Philadelphia placement panel.